 Music for the ceremony should be appropriate for a Jewish religious occasion.
 Our cantors are available to consult with you on choices of musical style (Hasidic/Israeli/classical) and arrangements.
 If you wish to hire instrumentalists you must make arrangements with the music department.

 An Aufruf is an aliyah to the Torah for the betrothed couple at a Shabbat service prior to the wedding.
 Many families mark the occasion by sponsoring the congregational Kiddush after the service.
 If you would like to have an Aufruf at Park Avenue Synagogue, please contact the rabbis’ office to make arrangements for the aliyah.
-If you would like to sponsor the Shabbat morning Kiddush, please complete the online sponsorship form.
+If you would like to sponsor the Shabbat morning Kiddush, please reach out to Jayde Grossman for more information.

 SANCTITY OF SHABBAT (SATURDAY EVENT WEDDINGS)